-Planned Commercial Nodes
+Nodes

-4. Commercial development shall locate in planned nodes at or near key intersections of provincial highways, municipal roadways and the perimeter highway.

-Locational Criteria

-- 5. Commercial developments shall be directed to locations where: - a. existing roads and infrastructure are sufficient to support the development; - b. minimal roadway upgrading would be required; - c. any costs to Corman Park associated with the development are minimized; and - d. the lands are identified as "marginal" according to the Canada Land Inventory (C.L.I) Soil Class Rating System.

-6. Commercial operations shall meet all municipal and provincial regulations respecting access to and from provincial highways and other municipal roads.

-Minimize New Roadway Construction

-7. Commercial developments shall be located in a manner which minimizes road construction and maintenance.

-Separation Distances

-8. Commercial development in the District shall comply with the required separation distances as provided within Section 4, Table 1 of the Intensive Livestock Operation policies contained herein.
+7.3 Location and Access Policies:

+- 1. Arterial commercial development shall be located in those areas identified as 'Commercial Areas' on the Future Land Use Map attached to this plan as Appendix B. - 2.
+Notwithstanding clause 12.2.3., where a proposed arterial commercial development would require an amendment to the Future Land Use Map, and a Concept Plan for the area has not been adopted, an amendment to the Future Land Use Map to provide for arterial commercial development may be considered if the proponent prepares and submits a Comprehensive Development Review in accordance with the policies herein and Corman Park and Saskatoon agree that: - the proposed development provides a significant economic a. benefit to the Saskatoon Region; or - b. the proposed development will not be detrimental to Saskatoon's future growth plans or place pressure on Saskatoon to develop, expand of upgrade services and infrastructure including consideration of: - i. compatibility with existing joint planning undertaken by the municipalities including Concept plans and the endorsed P4G Regional Plan; - ii. the compatibility of the proposal with surrounding land uses; - iii. the overall quality of site and building design, including parcel sizes and infrastructure planning; and the location and timing of future urban development. iv. - Planned Commercial 3.
+Commercial development shall locate in planned nodes at or near key intersections of provincial highways, municipal roadways and the perimeter highway.
+Locational Criteria - 4.
+Commercial developments shall be directed to locations where: - a. existing roads and infrastructure are sufficient to support the development; - b. minimal roadway upgrading would be required; - c. any costs to Corman Park associated with the development are minimized; and - d. the lands are identified as "marginal" according to the Canada Land Inventory (C.L.I) Soil Class Rating System. - Regulations for 5.
+Commercial operations shall meet all municipal and provincial Providing Access regulations respecting access to and from provincial highways and other municipal roads.
+Minimize New Roadway - 6.
+Commercial developments shall be located in a manner which Construction minimizes road construction and maintenance. - Separation Distances 7.
+Commercial development in the District shall comply with the required separation distances as provided within Section 4, Table 1 of the Intensive Livestock Operation policies contained herein.